Tag Archives: paddling in france

 massifrivers1

-Compared to a Pesda Press paddling guide, Best Canoe Trips still looks a bit old school and amateurish, but there’s nothing else like it in English covering France’s inspiring Massif region (right).
+Compared to a Pesda Press paddling guide, Best Canoe Trips looks old school and a bit amateurish, but there’s nothing else like it in English covering France’s inspiring Massif region (right).
 It’s a good example of: ‘write it and they might come’.
-Even now, let alone back in 2002, trying to amass this sort of information would take days of effort and translating.
-This is why there’s still a place for proper, well-researched paper guidebooks.
+Even now, let alone back in 2002, trying to amass this sort of information online would take days of effort and translating, (though I belatedly can see how online translation apps can make a book like Rivieres Nature en France usable by readers with limited French.
+Whichever you choose, this is why there’s still a place for proper, well-researched paper guidebooks.

 massifrivers

-Visiting over the years with packboats, using planes and trains, I’ve ticked off just about all the original book’s big rivers.
+Visiting over the years with packboats using planes and trains and mates in vans, I’ve ticked off just about all the original book’s big rivers.
 Like a lot of activities in France, the whole scene is so much more fun, open and less rule-bound than the UK.
 You can’t help but smile as you bundle into a Tarn or Ardeche rapid alongside floating barrels and screaming teenagers clinging to upturned rentals.

 What they say: